scrapyard123/sylect-lang/README.md

 4. Read `compiler/src/test/resources/sylect/ClassSyntax.sy` to familiarize yourself with language syntax.
 5. Compile an example with `java -jar compiler/target/compiler-0.1.jar HelloWorld.sy` and run `java HelloWorld`.
 6. Take a look at `example` for various examples.
-7. Take a look at https://github.com/scrapyard123/eclinic for Spring Boot application example with Spring Data JPA.

 ### Maven Plugin
 You can apply Maven Plugin to write your projects in Sylect.